RFA Submission Rules

-- All RFAs must be submitted electronically before the published deadline by the company and submitted as a package on the INFUSE Sharepoint site.
-All submissions are timestamped and certified by the submitters XCAMS account to be complete and accurate.
+- All RFAs must be submitted electronically before the published deadline by the company and submitted as a package on the INFUSE SharePoint site.
+All submissions are timestamped and certified by the submitters AZURE AD account to be complete and accurate.
 E-mailed RFAs are not accepted.

 - RFAs cannot be modified after submission.
 They can be withdrawn and resubmitted before the deadline.
 INFUSE staff cannot modify RFAs other than correcting typos.

-- The technical narrative has a 10 page maximum excluding references and a maximum 2-page appendix for images and tables.
+- The technical narrative has a 10 page maximum excluding references, up to three resumes, and an appendix for images, tables and the PIER plan.
 Any pages in excess are truncated and discarded.

 - The company PI must be a technical staff member and employee of the company submitting the RFA.

 - Foreign-controlled companies are welcome to participate; however, they must have a legal subsidiary with a U.S. address.
 All companies must have a valid US DUNS number and be registered in the U.S.

 - A company must provide a minimum 20% cost share of the total project value as detailed in the required budget estimate worksheet.

 - Only one partnering public institution is permitted per RFA.
 However, a laboratory can collaborate with other labs through a Memorandum Purchase Order (MPO).
 Universities can collaborate with other universities and private companies through subcontracts.
 National laboratories are not permitted to be subcontractors on a project awarded to a university/company team.
 The institute PI must be a technical staff or faculty member and employee of the partnering institute.

 - The U.S.-registered company must agree to terms and conditions within either a standard or SBIR DOE CRADA and execute a negotiated agreement before work can commence.